AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 Like KVCache, DNA strictly complies with the properties of IDR representation defined in the theory.

 ### Two level of IDR
-With the theory, we could understand animal intelligence at two levels by recognizing two levels of IDR representation and message passing mechanism:
+With the theory, we could understand animal intelligence at two levels by recognizing two levels of IDR representation:
 - DNA
 - Brain